 Transconjunctival blepharoplasty: Deep fat pockets under the eye, commonly called bags, can occur without developing excess skin.
 In this case, skin does not need to be removed, and the incision is made inside the lower eyelid.
 This technique can completely avoid visible scars.

 A consultation will determine which eyelid procedures are most suited to your eyelids and your aesthetic goals.

 Some temporary bruising and swelling at the corner of the eyelids is to be expected, and medication will be provided to manage discomfort.
 Patients should keep their head elevated for several days following surgery while applying cold compresses or small ice packs.
-Stitches are removed approximately 5-7 days after surgery.
+Stitches are removed approximately five to seven days after surgery.
 Bruising may last from two weeks to a month; however, this varies from person to person.
-In the event small whiteheads appear, Dr. Pinsky can clear them with a very fine needle.
+In the event small whiteheads appear, your surgeon can clear them with a very fine needle.
 Eyes must be cleaned regularly, and eye drops and ointment will be used to keep the eyes moist.
 Contact lenses can be worn one to two weeks after surgery or when comfortable, and makeup may be applied approximately one week after the procedure.

-Most patients can return to work in 7-10 days, though they should plan to take it easy for the first week post-surgery.
+Most patients can return to work in seven to ten days, though they should plan to take it easy for the first week post-surgery.
 Physical exertion and heavy lifting are best avoided for several weeks after eyelid surgery.
 Patients awakening from blepharoplasty may experience dry, tight, or itchy eyes or excessive tearing, sensitivity to light, and even temporary changes in eyesight (blurry vision).
 This is normal.
-The level of discomfort varies by individual; however, if you experience any severe or sudden pain, notify Dr. Pinsky immediately. *Optimal results are often noticeable several weeks after surgery and are typically long-lasting.
+The level of discomfort varies by individual; however, if you experience any severe or sudden pain, notify us immediately. *Optimal results are often noticeable several weeks after surgery and are typically long-lasting.

 *Individual Results May Vary